-Patrick Schwerdtfeger is a motivational speaker who can cover disruptive innovation and technology at your next business event.
+Patrick Schwerdtfeger is a motivational speaker who can cover disruptive innovation and exponential technologies at your next business event.
 Contact us to check availability.
 The full transcript of the above video is included below.

 Full Video Transcript:

 Hi and welcome to another edition of Strategic Business Insights.
 Today we’re going to talk about disruptive innovation.
 What is disruptive innovation?
 Think about disruptive innovation as essentially an earthquake within an existing industry.
 It’s almost like a seismic shift within an existing industry.

 Perfect example is when the computer came along and overtook the typewriter industry.
 And there were very good electronic typewriters that were being produced before, in fact at the same time when computers had already come out, but you see, no one even thought that computers were going to threaten that industry because computers were so clumsy at the beginning that it seemed so far away.
 The electronic typewriter was way better than those early computers.
 Or another example is analog photography going to digital photography.
 Digital photography at the beginning was clumsy and the resolution was very poor and there was no infrastructure to support it.

 So these disruptive innovations are a function of what I refer to as exponential technologies.
 These are technologies that start very slowly but they pick up speed along an exponential curve, so it’s deceptive at the beginning.
 Things are evolving slowly and they’re not as good as the existing industry, the existing service or product offerings, but what happens is they start to evolve and they start to scale.
 They start to increase by orders of magnitude and all of a sudden they come up out of nowhere, it seems like, and they all of a sudden become much better than the existing product or service offering.